pedro-gutierrez/form3/README.md

 With this design, it is easy to switch, out of the box, from Sqlite3 to Postgres (please see the ```—repo-xxx``` command line flags and the provided Makefile for more info and usage examples).

-In theory, it should straightforward to plug new, NoSQL alternative implementations (eg. MongoRepo, RedisRepo).
+It should straightforward to extend the system with alternative NoSQL implementations (eg. MongoRepo, RedisRepo).

 ## Concurrency